Forward-Aerial/SSBM-Character-Detector/README.md

 ## Running the Script

 Just run `main.py`, which is modified from [this tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html#testing-forward-method-optional).
-For those who care, it creates an F-RCNN model with a ResNet-50 backbone (that uses a Feature Proposal Network).
+For those who care, it creates a DETR model.
 I have no idea what that means, but it sure sounds cool!